SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Conclusions

 \section{Conclusions}

-We presented \textsc{SegAugment}, a novel data augmentation method, that increases the utility of Speech Translation corpora, by generating alternative data based on segmentations from \textsc{SHAS}.
-We showcased the effectiveness of the method across multiple datasets, language pairs, and data conditions, with significant gains in translation quality, from 1.4 to 4.7 BLEU points.
-We furthermore demonstrated its capability when tested against automatic segmentations of the test, closing the gap with manual segmentation.
-Finally, we analyzed the potential reasons that are driving the effectiveness of the proposed method.
-Further research will focus on making the data generation process more efficient, the use of curriculum learning, and applying the method for Speech-to-Speech Translation.
+We introduced \textsc{SegAugment}, a novel data augmentation method that generates synthetic data based on alternative audio segmentations.
+Through extensive experimentation across multiple datasets, language pairs, and data conditions, we demonstrated the effectiveness of our method, in consistently improving translation quality by 1.5 to 5 BLEU points, and reaching state-of-the-art results when utilized by a strong ST model.
+Our method was also able to completely close the gap between the automatic and manual segmentations of the test set.
+Finally, we analyzed the reasons that contribute to our method's improved performance.
+Future work will investigate the feasibility of bypassing the transcription stage of \textsc{SegAugment} in order to extend it to ST for spoken-only languages and Speech-to-Speech translation.